Membership Geeks

 Or it might be that your business model has evolved, and now your current setup simply doesn’t meet your needs.

-It might be that you’re not going to be able to progress your business until you change your technology.
+And it might be that you’re not going to be able to progress your business until you change your technology.
 That’s a valid reason.

 However, shiny object syndrome is not a good reason for changing.